laurenthanhvo/foodcom-overpromise-analysis/README.md

 | **Actual 0**  |      15474 |        656 |
 | **Actual 1**  |         53 |         52 |

 **Interpretation:** The Random Forest trades off some recall for a substantial precision gain, yielding an overall higher F₁-score.
-By combining publish-time and engineered features in a flexible tree-based model, we make measurable progress toward flagging mismatches without overwhelming users with false alarms.
+By combining publish-time and the features in a tree-based model, I am able to make measurable progress toward flagging mismatches without overwhelming users with false alarms.

 ---